BitBloomTech/spawn/docs/user_guide/input-file-definition.md

 ### Evaluators

 Evaluators allow function-style syntax to evaluate expressions with arguments.
-Arithmetic operations are supported as well as inbuilt evaluators `range`, which produces an evenly speced array, and `repeat`, which repeats a particular value.
+Arithmetic operations are supported as well as inbuilt evaluators `range`, which produces an evenly spaced array, and `repeat`, which repeats a particular value.
 Unlike macros and generators, evaluators do not need an object defined alongside the `spec`.
 Some examples:

 | Example | Resolution |
 |---------|------------|